On this site, what counts as verifiable evidence has a strict meaning.

 Confidence should rise or fall based on evidence, not emotion.

-If you submit evidence for the challenge, you are not submitting a belief.
+If you submit material for the challenge, you are not submitting a belief.

 You are submitting a package that must be checkable by independent reviewers.